zakariaelas/gemochat/README.md

 These can also be found in the `.env.example` file.

 In order to help you get started quickly, you can make use of a seed script.
-The repo comes with two JSON that you can leverage to add, update, or remove seed data.
+The repo comes with two JSON files that you can leverage to add or remove seed data.
 The two files are located under the following paths:
-`./backend/db/seeds/users.json`
-`./backend/db/seeds/jobs.json`
+`./backend/db/seeds/users.json` and `./backend/db/seeds/jobs.json`

 In order to run the seed script, execute the following command: